CumulusNetworks/docs/content/cumulus-linux-55/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP.md

 {{< tab "Try It " >}}
     {{< simulation name="Try It CL54 - VRR" showNodes="leaf01,leaf02,server01,server02" >}}

+This simulation is running Cumulus Linux 5.4.
+The Cumulus Linux 5.5 simulation is coming soon.

 This demo is pre-configured using {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/System-Configuration/NVIDIA-User-Experience-NVUE/" text="NVUE">}} commands.

 To validate the configuration, run the `nv show interface <vlan> ip vrr` command: